Level: Intermediate (Level 2)Awarding Body: Edexcel

 Ms Amarachi Okpara is an experienced teacher of Health & Social Care.

 I found the course really good and found it refreshing compared to other subjects.
 Being mixed with coursework and some class activities made me intrigued to go on to the next level and to keep learning more.

 My year as a Health and Social Care student was good.
 I learnt a lot and received a lot of help and support from my teachers.
 Although some of the work was challenging, I still fought through and came out with a top grades.

 Throughout the BTEC course, students will develop their exam and assignment writing skills.
 As part of the course, students will take part in a variety of activities including visits, group assignments, presentations and observations.
 A large amount of research work is required and students are expected to use a number of information sources such as textbooks, the internet, TV and newspapers.

-There is a 2 week work experience in the spring term to reinforce the student’s knowledge and understanding of health and social care settings.
+There is a 2 week work experience placement in the spring term to reinforce the student’s knowledge and understanding of health and social care settings.